 Welcome to The Salem Partnership's website.
 The partnership differs from other business organizations as its role is to focus on large economic development projects.
-Presently, its focus is on:

 The Salem Port Development Project

-- When completed, the port facility will include a permanent terminal building, a harbor walk, dock facilities not only for the Salem Ferry but also for cruise ships, and commercial and pleasure boats.
-The goal is to return the waterfront to an economic resource and provide a pleasant venue on Salem Harbor for visitors and residents alike.
+The redevelopment of Blaney Street continues into its third phase of this $20 million project.
+The first and second phases are complete, including construction of a seawall, base pavement and a larger, interim building with ADA restrooms, ticketing and offices, the first 200 ft. of dock, installation of floating docks & accessible gangways and partial dredging.
+The port facility will include a permanent terminal building, a harbor walk, dock facilities not only for the Salem Ferry but also for cruise ships, and commercial and pleasure boats.
+The goal is to return the waterfront to an economic resource and provide a pleasant venue on Salem harbor for visitors and residents alike.

 The Creative Economy

 The Salem Partnership and the Enterprise Center at Salem State University initiated the Creative Economy Initiative on the North Shore in 2004.
 It was and still is our belief that this segment of the Massachusetts economy is a powerful economic engine for our region and it is the consensus of all involved that this has been a most successful undertaking.
 See achieved goals under “current projects” elsewhere on this page.